sreenivas134/enixta/README.md

 # YouTube Reviews from YouTube data api
 Step 1:
-  Created a function ('youtube_search') to get the response from the YouTube based on the query we've given.
+  I've Created a function ('youtube_search') to get the response from the YouTube based on the query we've given.
 This api uses google-api-client.
 This youtube_search function will take two parameters namely 'product name' and 'max results' and it will return the response including the details like videoID, Title, Date Posted, Description etc..

 Step 2:
   To serve the Database(MySQL) and requests, I've choosen Django, a MVC(Model View Control) framework developed in Python language.